ryankeleti/ega/README.md

     + [x] 8.
 Chevalley schemes (@thosgood)
     + [x] 9.
 Supplement on quasi-coherent sheaves (@thosgood)
     + [ ] 10.
 Formal schemes (@thosgood, @ryankeleti)

-## todo

-- hyperref links to equations (e.g. 3.3.9.1)
-- check for any `\unsure` commands in the source
-- check that all `hyperref` references are found
-- when this is finished (?!) we should [assign a DOI?](https://guides.github.com/activities/citable-code/)
-- web version? work in progress